tohyuting/tp/docs/DeveloperGuide.md

 #### How it is implemented

 The assign macro mechanism is facilitated by 2 components: `AssignMacroCommandParser` and `AssignMacroCommand`.
-`AssignMacroCommandParser`'s job is to parse the user input to generate the correct objects for the `AssignMacroCommand`.
+`AssignMacroCommandParser`'s job is to parse the user input to generate the correct `Alias` and `SavedCommandString`  objects for the `AssignMacroCommand`.
 `AssignMacroCommand`'s job is to execute the main logic for updating the model with the new macro.

 Given below is an example usage scenario, together with a sequence diagram, to show how the assign macro mechanism behaves at each step.
 ![Assign Macro Command Sequence Diagram](images/AssignMacroCommandSequenceDiagram.png)

 Step 1.
-The user discovers that he frequently updates a specific warehouse and decides to create a new macro with the alias "uwm" for the command string "update ct/w n/MainWarehouse" so that he can enter a shorter command in the future.
+The user frequently updates a specific warehouse and decides to create a new macro with the alias "uwm" for the command string "update ct/w n/MainWarehouse" so as to shorten subsequent command inputs.
 The user does this by executing the `assignmacro a/uwm cs/update ct/w n/MainWarehouse` command.
 The input string will then be passed to the `AssignMacroCommandParser`.

 Step 2.
 By matching the prefixes provided, `AssignMacroCommandParser#parse` then attempts to create a new instances of `Alias` and `SavedCommandString` after matching the prefixes, and throws an exception to be displayed on the GUI if the alias or command string supplied by the user is invalid, or if any of them is not supplied at all.
 If all prefixes are parsed without error, a `Macro` is created from the `Alias` and `SavedCommandString` instances.
 Then, a new `AssignMacroCommand` instance is created with the new `Macro`.

 Step 3.
 The `AssignMacroCommand#execute` method will then be called with the `model` instance.
-The method will first check if there is any existing macro in the model that uses the same alias, throwing an exception which will be shown on the GUI as an error message if that is true.
+The method will first check if there is any existing macro in the model that uses the same alias.
+If that is true, an exception will be thrown.
+This will be shown on the GUI as an error message.
 Otherwise, the new macro will be added to the model.

 Step 4.
 The `AssignMacroCommand#execute` then passes a `CommandResult` with a success message back to the `LogicManager`.
 Finally, the model is saved and the GUI is updated with the success message.
 The user now updates the quantity of the product "Panadol" in the aforementioned warehouse by simply executing the command `uwm pd/Panadol`.